the-turing-way/governance/constititution-level-resources/meeting-notes/20250611-meeting-notes.md

 ### Things to bring back in a future meeting

-* Observing roles in steering committee
+* Observing roles in the steering committee
 * Community Forum finalisation

 ### Actions